surajadhikari3/Self-notes/Gems/Design pattern(Bassed on gangs of 4).....md

 Structural Design pattern

-Adapter --> Provides an interface betn two unrelated entities so thay they can work together..(For running or supporting the legacy code/ Old APIs)
+Adapter --> Provides an interface betn two unrelated entities so thay they can work together..(For running or supporting the legacy code/ Old APIs, ) --> Ensures the compatability without the code changes........

 simple analogy is using the adapter conver the usb to type c..